JamPlay Review (2020) – Effective for Learning Guitar?

 As is the case with many similar e-learning platforms, JamPlay will ask for your credit card information if you want to sign up.
 That’s not to say that the one-month free trial isn’t real, because it absolutely is.
 But it’s not exactly full access as some may claim.

 As a trial member, you’ll get over 500 song lessons, 6,000 or more style, techniques, and theory lessons, and 400 or so courses, some online and offline resources like Guitar Pro files and PDFs, as well as some cool JamTrack packs.
-Get started with their trial!
+Get started with their free trial!

 However, if you’ve been paying attention, you should know by now that the platform has a lot more than that to offer.